Mississippi wins first CWS title, sweeping Oklahoma

 Brandon Johnson struck out the side in a 1-2-3 ninth inning, with catcher Hayden Dunhurst running to the mound to embrace and then tackle Johnson after Sebastian Orduno swung and missed on the final pitch.

-The Rebels, the last team to receive an at-large bid for the NCAA Tournament, went into the eighth inning down 2-1.
+Ole Miss beat out North Carolina State for the final at-large bid and had to go on the road for regionals and super regionals.
+The Rebels finished the season on a 20-6 run, including 10-1 in the national tournament.

+Their only loss at the CWS was 3-2 to Arkansas on Wednesday.
+The next day, Dylan DeLucia pitched a four-hit shutout to beat the Razorbacks and send the Rebels to the finals.
+DeLucia was named CWS Most Outstanding Player after allowing one earned run, striking out 17 and walking none in 16 2/3 innings.

+Ole Miss, which won the CWS finals opener 10-3, were down 2-1 going into the eighth inning Sunday.
 Trevin Michael relieved Horton with one out, and Jacob Gonzalez singled through the right side to drive in the tying run.

 Michael (4-2) melted down after that, uncorking wild pitches that brought in Justin Bench for the go-ahead run and another to bring in Gonzalez.